Tagl/gradescope_problemtools/README.md

 # gradescope_problemtools

-Currently only supports default validator with no flags.
+Currently only supports default validator.

 Place the problems as directories within `problems` directory.